senresearch/MatrixLM.jl/docs/src/varShrinkage_example.md

 The estimator separately shrinks

-1. Fisher-transformed sample correlations toward their common mean, and
+1. arctanh-transformed sample correlations toward their common mean, and
 2. log-transformed sample variances toward their common mean.

 The fitted object records the estimated shrinkage intensities.